ilkhomumaraliev/interactive-rating-component/README.md

 ## Welcome! 👋

+About: This is a Front End Mentor challange.
+Design and other materials were provided by the Front End Mentor

 Your users should be able to:

 - View the optimal layout for the app depending on their device's screen size